 5.1.1 Description

-In a typical on-site live audio presentation situation, one or several persons (presenters) are holding a talk to an interested audience.
+In a typical on-site live audio presentation situation, one or several persons (presenters) are holding a talk in front of an interested audience.
 Usually the audience interacts with the presenter/s, for instance by posing questions.
-Another typical scenario is the moderation of corporate events, panel discussions, conferences, etc.
+Other scenarios include the moderation of corporate events, panel discussions or conferences.

-On-site live audio presentation scenarios are typically confined to a local area, e.g. conference rooms, lecture halls, press centres, trade fairs and the like.
-They can be located indoors and/or outdoors.
+On-site live audio presentation scenarios are typically confined to a local area, e.g. conference rooms, lecture halls, press centres and trade fairs.
+They can be located indoors or outdoors.
 Typical operation has a defined duration known in advance.
-Characteristic for this use case is that all production equipment is available on the spot, the wireless communication service is limited to the local area and all audio processing such as audio mixing is done in real time during operation.
+Characteristic for this use case is that all production equipment is available at the location, the wireless communication service is limited to the local area and all audio processing such as audio mixing is done in real time.

-Wireless microphones are used for capturing the voice signals of all presenters within the local service area.
+Wireless microphones are used for capturing audio from presenters within the local service area.
 A number between 5 and 300 simultaneously active wireless microphones can be expected.
-These wireless microphones can be scattered into different rooms, stages or spaces within a same facility complex (e.g. university campus, corporate premises).
+These wireless microphones can be scattered into different rooms, stages or spaces within the same complex.

 The captured audio signals are transmitted to a central audio mixing console.
-Each active wireless microphone produces an audio, which has a data rate that depends on the audio codec, and in most of the cases may vary between 50 kbit/s and 250 kbit/s, or even higher, if uncompressed audio is transferred.
-In addition, control signals with maximum of 50 kbit/s are transferred bidirectionally for managing and remote-control purpose.
-The audio mixing console does the mixing and combining of the different audio streams.
-These streams are transferred to different further applications, such as amplifiers and loudspeakers of a public-address system (Note 3) for on-site distribution, streaming services for hearing impaired participants, translation services, recording, etc.
+Each active wireless microphone produces an audio, which has a data rate dependent on the audio codec, and may vary between 50 kbit/s and 250 kbit/s, possibly higher, if uncompressed audio is required.
+In addition, control signals with a maximum of 50 kbit/s are transferred bidirectionally for management and remote-control purposes.
+The audio mixing console creates the new desired audio streams.
+These streams delivered to downstream equipment and applications, such as amplifiers and loudspeakers of a public-address system, streaming services for hearing impaired participants, translation services, recordings, etc.

-NOTE 3: A public address system (PA system) is an electronic system increasing the apparent volume (loudness) of acoustic sound sources.
-They are used in any public venue that requires amplification of the sound sources to make then sufficiently audible over the whole event area.
-The typical mouth-to-ear latency between the wireless microphone (analog audio source) and the audio sink (e.g. loudspeaker, assistive listening device) is below 20 ms. For small scenarios where the distance between presenters and listeners is very short, the mouth-to-ear latency is below 5ms.
+The typical mouth-to-ear latency between the wireless microphone (analogue audio source) and the audio sink (e.g. loudspeaker, assistive listening device) is below 20 ms. For small scenarios where the distance between presenters and listeners is very short, the mouth-to-ear latency is below 5ms.

-In a live scenario, where a PA is used, the mouth-to-ear latency related to the speaker must not exceed 20 ms, otherwise he will not be able to perform accordingly.
-If part of the audience is sitting very close to the speaker the direct audio signal will arrive earlier at the listener’s ear than the PA audio signal, which leads to irritations at the listener.
-Therefore, the latency shall be below 10 ms for most of the cases, for very small dimensions below 5 ms.
+In a live scenario, where a PA is used, the mouth-to-ear latency related to the speaker must not exceed 20 ms, otherwise performance may be impaired.
+If part of the audience is very close to the speaker the direct audio signal will arrive earlier at the listener’s ear than the PA audio signal, which leads to an uncomfortable experience.
+Therefore, the system latency shall be below 10 ms for most of the cases, and below 5 ms for acoustically challenging surroundings.

-The packet error rate of the wireless transmission needs to be kept lower than 10-4 to assure that no audio dropouts or audible interference occur.
-Otherwise a packet error rate above 10-4 would likely lead to disturbance of the audience and damage of the audio content at the very beginning of the production value chain.
+The packet error ratio of the wireless transmission needs to be kept lower than 10-4 to assure that no audio dropouts or audible interference occur.
+A packet error ratio above 10-4 would likely lead to disturbance of the audience and degradation of the audio content at the very beginning of the production value chain.

 Table 5.1.1-1 lists the system parameter and its value range for the on-site live audio presentation use case.